soundpress/RulesOfNYC/docs/c16/index.rst

 (f) Deadlines for Filing Initial Registration Application after June 21, 2010 in Chapters 135 and 147 of the Laws of 2010.

    (1) Pursuant to MDL § 284(2), the initial registration for buildings covered pursuant to MDL § 281(5) shall have been filed by August 21, 2010, which was sixty days from the effective date of Chapter 135 of the Laws of 2010.
 The provisions of these rules, 29 RCNY § 2-05, shall be fully applicable to IMD buildings or additional covered units, which are subject to coverage under Article 7-C pursuant to MDL § 281(5).
-Pursuant to MDL § 282-a, the initial registration application form must be filed for all buildings, structures, or portions thereof seeking Article 7-C coverage by the certain date listed in 29 RCNY § 1-06.1(a) of these rules, and on the Loft Board's website.
+Pursuant to MDL § 282-a, the initial registration application form must be filed for all buildings, structures, or portions thereof seeking Article 7-C coverage by the certain date listed in 29 RCNY § 1-06.1(a), and on the Loft Board's website.
 This date is 6 months after the date the Loft Board adopted all rules necessary to implement the provisions of Chapters 135 and 147 of the Laws of 2010, which added MDL § 281(5).
-Any initial registration application forms filed after the certain date listed in 29 RCNY § 1-06.1(a) of these rules will not be accepted, notwithstanding that such residential units may otherwise meet the qualifying criteria for an IMD unit pursuant to MDL § 281, unless the landlord is directed to file a registration form pursuant to a Loft Board order finding coverage or if the landlord is directed to file a registration application form by a court of competent jurisdiction pursuant to the claim of Article 7-C coverage raised in a pleading before the certain date listed in 29 RCNY § 1-06.1(a) of these rules, and on the Loft Board's website.
+Any initial registration application forms filed after the certain date listed in 29 RCNY § 1-06.1(a) will not be accepted, notwithstanding that such residential units may otherwise meet the qualifying criteria for an IMD unit pursuant to MDL § 281, unless the landlord is directed to file a registration form pursuant to a Loft Board order finding coverage or if the landlord is directed to file a registration application form by a court of competent jurisdiction pursuant to the claim of Article 7-C coverage raised in a pleading before the certain date listed in 29 RCNY § 1-06.1(a), and on the Loft Board's website.

    (2) Registration Renewals.
-Renewal of registration pursuant to 29 RCNY § 2-11(b)(1)(i)(A) of these rules shall be required annually on or before July 1st.
-Prior to the processing of the registration renewal application, the landlord or the agent is required to pay all unpaid fines, late fees and registration and code compliance monitoring fees for prior registration periods at the rate set forth in 29 RCNY § 2-11(b)(9)(i) of these rules, as may be amended from time to time.
+Renewal of registration pursuant to 29 RCNY § 2-11(b)(1)(i)(A) shall be required annually on or before July 1st.
+Prior to the processing of the registration renewal application, the landlord or the agent is required to pay all unpaid fines, late fees and registration and code compliance monitoring fees for prior registration periods at the rate set forth in 29 RCNY § 2-11(b)(9)(i), as may be amended from time to time.
 Failure to timely pay such registration and code compliance monitoring fees may result in the imposition of late fees, and other civil penalties, in accordance with the terms and provisions of these rules, including, without limitation, 29 RCNY § 2-11(b)(1)(i)(D) and 29 RCNY § 2-11.1.

 (g) No applications filed by or on behalf of a landlord of an IMD building shall be processed by the Loft Board unless the registration renewal application is current and all applicable fees and penalties have been paid in full as of the date of filing such application.
 An application is not deemed filed until payment of all outstanding fees, fines and penalties has been received by the Loft Board.